Road train: Australia

-Triple (three-trailer) road trains operate in western New South Wales, western Queensland, South Australia, Western Australia and the Northern Territory, with the last three states also allowing AB-quads (B double with two additional trailers coupled behind).
+Triple (three-trailer) road trains operate in western New South Wales, western Queensland, South Australia, Western Australia, and the Northern Territory, with the last three states also allowing AB-quads (a B double with two additional trailers coupled behind).
 Darwin is the only capital city in the world where triples and quads are allowed to within 1 km of the central business district (CBD).

 Strict regulations regarding licensing, registration, weights, and experience apply to all operators of road trains throughout Australia.

-Road trains are used for transporting all manner of materials: common examples are livestock, fuel, mineral ores, and general freight.
+Road trains are used for transporting all manner of materials; common examples are livestock, fuel, mineral ores, and general freight.
 Their cost-effective transport has played a significant part in the economic development of remote areas; some communities are totally reliant on regular service.

-The multiple dog-trailers are unhooked, the dollies removed and then connected individually to multiple trucks at "assembly" yards when the road train gets close to populated areas.
+When road trains get close to populated areas, the multiple dog-trailers are unhooked, the dollies removed and then connected individually to multiple trucks at "assembly" yards.

 When the flat-top trailers of a road train need to be transported empty, it is common practice to stack them.
 This is commonly referred to as "doubled-up" or "doubling-up".
-Sometimes, if many trailers are required to be moved at one time, they will be triple-stacked, or "tripled-up".
+If many trailers must be moved at one time, they are sometimes triple-stacked, or "tripled-up".